 Myth #2: Addiction Is a Moral Failing

-Another constant challenge to drug and alcohol rehabilitation is the notion that addiction is somehow a moral failing.
+Another constant challenge to alcohol and drug rehabilitation is the notion that addiction is somehow a moral failing.
 For example, someone might suggest that an addict would be able to stay sober if he or she only had a stronger demonstration of faith or didn’t associate with the wrong crowd.

 While it’s true that spirituality can be of great support, addiction isn’t a form of punishment for not believing the right way.
 And, it’s important to acknowledge that while environmental influences, including associations with people or places, may contribute to an individual’s addictive behavior, there are often deeper factors at work that result in the chemical dependency.
 Co-occurring psychiatric disorders, trauma, and genetic predisposition may also be underlying catalysts for addiction.